camunda/camunda-docs-manual/content/reference/rest/history/job-log/post-job-log-query-count.md

 ---

-Query for the number of historic job logs that fulfill the given parameters.
+Queries for the number of historic job logs that fulfill the given parameters.
-This method takes the same message body as the [POST query]({{< relref "reference/rest/history/job-log/post-job-log-query.md" >}}) and therefore it is slightly more powerful than the [GET query count]({{< relref "reference/rest/history/job-log/get-job-log-query-count.md" >}}).
+This method takes the same message body as the [Get Job Logs (POST)]({{< relref "reference/rest/history/job-log/post-job-log-query.md" >}}) method and therefore it is slightly more powerful than the [Get Job Log Count]({{< relref "reference/rest/history/job-log/get-job-log-query-count.md" >}}) method.

 # Method